maciej-kulon/hls-variants-info/README.md

 Passing `x-original-video-url` will result in additional field **`vmafScore`** in each stream variant document.

-## This project was built on top of other awesome opensource projects
+## This project was built using other awesome opensource projects

 Such as: